 The first step on how to manage time is analyzing how you currently use your time.
 The best way to do this is to get a pen and paper (or open an Excel sheet) and tally up your time for the entire week.
 Document your tasks or activities and how much time you spend on each one.
 Do this daily for one week so you can have a more accurate record.

 Understand what you spend your time on during the week to find areas of improvement.
-Use time management tools and free time clock software that let you track your time.
+Use time management tools and time clock software that lets you track your time.
 Tracking your daily activities helps you examine wastefulness, such as what tasks you spend a lot of time on but are not necessary.
 You might think that you know yourself too well but you might be surprised to find out some lapses with your time management skills.

 Prepare reports and evaluate them.
 Use time management software to facilitate this process.
-Once you have you have the data, it’s time to gather insights.
+Once you have the data, it’s time to gather insights.
 Investigate time demands, particularly those that are unproductive and unnecessary.
 When determining the importance and necessity of each task, ask yourself – Does this task relate to my priorities?
 Is it required of me?
 Can it be delegated to someone else?
 Can I spend less time on it?
 What are the consequences if I don’t finish this task on time?

 Time Tracking Software

 Time tracking software is a great tool to help improve your time management skills.
 They come in various forms and some can even be downloaded for free online.
-If you are managing a team, such software helps ensure the productivity of your members by letting you track how they make use of their time, how much it takes to complete a certain task, and monitor their performance without the need to micromanage.
+If you are managing a team, employee time tracking software helps ensure the productivity of your members by letting you track how they make use of their time, how much it takes to complete a certain task, and monitor their performance without the need to micromanage.
 If you’re an employee (or team member), time tracking software can keep you motivated to avoid distractions and stay focused on your job.

 What does goal-setting have to do with time management?
 Without a clear goal, prioritizing gets so challenging.
 You will also feel less motivated to complete tasks in a timely manner.
 Your goals should be SMART – specific, measurable, attainable, realistic, and time-bound.
 When you know where you are going, you will know how to get there.